This Hawaiian quilt by Keri Designs uses DMC Color Variations for the fruit and the borders.

-I have used the perle before, but this little piece was my first chance to use the floss.
+I have used the pearl cotton before, but this little piece was my first chance to use the floss.

-A note about the new colors.
+A note about some of the colors.
 There is a wonderful variety of colors, here.
-There are semi-solids or shades of a single hue in several colors, including three greens, two gold,the wonderful red seen in the border, three great blues (including a pale one that would be great for skies), and a violet.
+There are semi-solids or shades of a single hue in several colors.
 Some of these are very subtle, but others have almost as much variation as DMC’s variegated colors.
+There are also many multi-colored shades.

 What this means is that those transitional colors that are the mixtures of two adjacent colors in a hand-dye are absent here.
 This makes the colors clearer, and the transitions sharper.
 Using these threads you won’t find your color diluted by these shades.
 However if you like that transition or want those intermediate shades, these threads won’t work for you.

 For me, it really depends on the project.
-IN this piece I used floss for the breadfruit, both on its own (center fruit) and combined with a fine metallic (corner fruit).
+In this piece I used floss for the breadfruit, both on its own (center fruit) and combined with a fine metallic (corner fruit).
 As you can see one color predominates, but the floss worked will in both applications.
-The perle was used for the border.
+The pearl cotton was used for the border.
 Here you can see the length of the color run and how sudden the transition can be.

 One note, the floss uses DMC’s newer wrappers.
 They are one long piece.
 They are different, but they do make it much easier to use the skeins as pull skeins.